StashAppDev/Stash-Node/packages/stash-frontend/README.md

 To build the CSS, cd into semantic and run `gulp build`

-# GraphQL

-If a change is made to the GraphQL querys you must run the commands in `update_schema.sh` to regenerate the interfaces.

 # Angular CLI Info

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.7.